 - Drain well and cool slightly.
 Keep the stock.

-- Melt the margarine and stir fry on high heat the crumbled tofu, copped drained porcini mushrooms, breadcrumbs, chopped spring onions, and garlic for 5 minutes.
+- On a Medium Saucepan, melt the margarine or vegan butter and stir fry on medium heat the crumbled tofu, copped drained porcini mushrooms, breadcrumbs, chopped spring onions, and garlic for 5 minutes.

 - Add ½ cup of white wine, followed by half of the resulting porcini/wine stock.